Core Features

 Full controller lifecycle management:

-- Create controller: Configure controller name, compatible operating system (Linux/Windows), deployment path, and other basic information to create the controller framework;
+- Create controller: Configure controller name, compatible operating system (Linux/Windows), CPU architecture, deployment path, and other basic information to create the controller framework;

 - Upload controller package: Click the target controller to enter its "Package Management" page, click the "Upload Package" button, and import the controller package via "Click to Upload" or "Drag and Drop" in the upload dialog, then confirm to complete the upload.

-- Version management: Uploaded controller packages are automatically included in the version management system, supporting retention, switching, and maintenance of multiple versions, enabling custom extension and iteration of controllers;
+- Version management: Uploaded controller packages are automatically included in the version management system, supporting retention, switching, and maintenance by operating system, CPU architecture, object, and version, enabling custom extension and iteration of controllers;

 -